 Higher Project Cost

-Since a vendor usually includes risks while estimating the project’s price, the final project cost may be higher when compared to the time and materials approach.
+Since a service provider usually considers risks while estimating the project’s price, the final project cost may be higher compared to the time and materials approach.

-When Is it Best to Use a Fixed Price Contract?
+When Is it Best to Choose Fixed Price Software Development?

 - Small projects with basic features that don’t exceed three months of duration

-- MVPs with a limited budget that requires basic features initially (To learn more about MVPs, read here)
+- MVPs with a limited budget that require basic features initially (To learn more about MVPs, read here)

 - Projects with tight deadlines and budgets